nicky-nym/nicky-nym.github.io/pages/kinematic.md

   4. are **not safe enough**
   5. are **not resiliant** after natural disasters and power failures
   6. overly **limit mobility** of kids, elders, and people with disabilities
-  7. are staggeringly expensive to make significant changes to (for things like replacing transportation networks)
+  7. are **not quickly alterable** &mdash; making one significant change can take decades
-  8. take huge amounts of time to make significant changes to
+  8. are **not cheaply alterable** &mdash; it is staggeringly expensive to add subways or highways to an existing city

 ### The solution